IsacKun220/com1001/code/README.md

 To run an example, you will need to change to the directory of the example and then use the `sinatra` command, followed by the filename.

-For example, to run the `hello_world.rb` example, you would need to open a Terminal and enter the following commands.
+For example, to run the `hello_world.rb` example in the ``getting_started`` directory, you would need to open a Terminal and enter the following commands:

 1) Change to the appropriate directory using the `cd` command: